Chemistry / Biochemistry - transfer major

 Credits 5Winter/Spring

-Registration Requirement: CH104 and MTH058 or MTH065, or placement above stated course level.
+Registration Requirement: CH104 and MTH058 or MTH065 or placement above stated course levels, all with a grade of "C" or higher.

 This course is an introduction to organic chemistry.
 The student must have passed CH104.
 The course includes an introduction to the nomenclature, physical properties, and chemical properties of alkanes, alkenes, alkynes, benzenes, haloalkanes, alcohols, ether, aldehydes, ketones, amines, and carboxylic acid derivatives.